Trayce Thompson Preview, Player Props: White Sox vs. Athletics

 Trayce Thompson At The Plate

-- Thompson has a double, six home runs and 18 walks while hitting .173.
+- Thompson is batting .170 with a double, six home runs and 18 walks.

-- In 8.7% of his games this season, he has hit a long ball, and 5.1% of his trips to the dish.
+- In 8.5% of his games this year, he has hit a home run, and 5% of his trips to the plate.

-- Thompson has picked up an RBI in 13.0% of his games this season, with two or more RBI in 8.7% of his games.
-He has also plated three or more runs in one contest.
+- Thompson has had at least one RBI in 12.8% of his games this season (six of 47), with two or more RBI four times (8.5%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.